AI in Quality Assurance: The Next Stage of Automation Disruption

 This part is out of a science novel right now.
 At this stage, AI will be able to communicate with the product manager, understand the app, and drive the tests – all by itself.

-While presently, AI is still on Level 1, there are some automation events that are already using Artificial Intelligence: Visual UI testing, API testing, Automated testing, and Spidering.
+While presently, AI is still on Level 1, there are some automation events that are already using Artificial Intelligence: Visual UI testing, API testing, Automated quality assurance and testing, and Spidering.

 The Popular AI Testing Framework and Platforms

-Here are some of the top AI test automation tools operative in the market today to answer the most asked question, how AI tools can improve quality assurance?
+Here are some of the top AI test automation tools and platforms operative in the market today to answer the most asked question, how AI tools can improve quality assurance?

 It makes use of intelligent algorithms for navigating software, predicting the many defects, and solving the challenges through the help of advanced data correlation.
 It also enables automating of test automation engines and provides graphical analysis of test coverage and outcomes.